174 day cruise from Lima, Peru to Punta Arenas, Chile. Flight from Punta Arenas to Santiago. Santiago (3-4hrs).

 Throughout the cruise there will be speciality gourmet meals served, and workshops devoted to the cuisine of the countries visited.

-• City tour of Quito and visit to the Ecuatorial monument.
+• City tour of Lima and the Larco Museum..

 • Land and sea-based excursions and activities on the expedition cruise.